Simms hits late 3s, No. 25 VCU holds off North Texas 59-56

 The Mean Green (1-1) had a chance to tie it but never got off a shot against the Rams’ tight defense.

-”That was a grind,” Rams coach Mike Rhoades said. ”It was a good test for us even though when we got the lead we couldn’t keep it.”

-North Texas trailed most of the night but went ahead 48-47 on Draper’s 3-pointer with 5:25 to play.
-Jenkins answered with two free throws, and after a miss at the other end, Corey Douglas scored on a putback for the Rams, just their second field goal in 12 attempts.
+North Texas trailed most of the night but went ahead 48-47 on DJ Draper’s 3-pointer with 5:25 to play.
+Jenkins answered with two free throws and, after a miss at the other end, Corey Douglas scored on a putback for the Rams, just their second field goal in 12 attempts.

 After two free throws by Umoja Gibson pulled North Texas within 51-50, Simms connected on a 3-pointer from the top of the key, his first field goal in seven tries.
 He did it again with 1:10 to play after Draper’s fourth 3-pointer pulled the Mean Green to within 54-53 with 1:41 remaining.